The News-Review: Merger

 The Plaindealer became the Umpqua Valley News in 1905 and merged with the Roseburg Review in 1920 to form The News-Review.
 Frank Jenkins bought the paper in 1930 and sold it to Scripps League Newspapers in 1960.
 Phil Swift of Swift Communications acquired The News-Review after the Scripps League broke up in 1975.
 It was at this time the paper added a Sunday edition, bringing the paper to a 6 day-a-week publication.
 The Saturday issue was discontinued in November 2020.

 Lotus Media

 In September 2015, the paper was purchased from Swift by Patrick Markham and his company, Lotus Media Group.
 Markham is the president of Brooke Communications, owner of five Roseburg radio stations.
 In January 2024, a ransomware attack targeting Lotus Media Group resulted in the newspaper's staff getting locked out of email and other software programs used to produce the paper.
 In October 2024, the newspaper switched from carrier to postal delivery.
 In July 2025, the News-Review decreased it's print schedule from five to one day a week.
+The paper announced it would cease operations in April 2026 and print its final paper on April 24.